-- Dissociations in performance do not necessarily entail distinct mechanisms: - Reading aloud: a single mechanism explains regular and irregular pronunciation of monosyllabic rules - □ Past tense: a single model of regular and irregular past tense formation - But, explaining double dissociations is difficult - Has been shown to be possible on small networks, but unclear if larger (more plausible) networks can demonstrate double dissociations - Connectionist models excel at finding structure and patterns in the environment: "statistical inference machines" - □ The start state for learning may be relatively simple, unspecified - □ Necessary constraints to aid learning come from the environment - Can such models scale up?
-Are they successful for languages with different distributional properties?
+- Dissociations in performance, do not necessarily entail distinct mechanisms: - Reading aloud: a singe mechanism explains regular and irregular pronunciation of monosyllabic rules - Past tense: a single model of regular and irregular past tense formation - But, explaining double dissociations is difficult - Has been shown to be possible in small networks, but unclear if/how larger (more plausible) networks can demonstrate double dissociations - Connectionist models excel at finding structure and patterns in the environment: "statistical inference machines" - The start state for learning may be relatively simple, unspecified - Constraints to aid/determine learning come from the environment - Can such models scale up?
+Are they successful for languages with different distributional properties? - Reference: The English Past Tense, chapter 11 of Plunkett & Elman